shershen08/webperf-practice-2/README.md

 - Add vite-plugin-image-optimizer for image and vector graphics optimization/compression
 - Add type="module" to some non minified scripts for vite to be able ton bundle and optimize them
 - Add bundle visualizer and deploy to netlify static file on CI/CD pipeline
+- Add vite plugin to convert images to webp